-You can login or sign up below to read why I think CO-1686 was not a loser at ASCO 2014.
+You can login to read why I think CO-1686 was not a loser at ASCO 2014.

 Boston – At the AACR-EORTC-NCI Molecular Targets and Cancer Therapeutics conference, Susan Galbraith, M.D, Ph.D.
 Head of the Oncology Innovative Medicines Unit at AstraZeneca discussed the development of AZD9291, a potent and selective third-generation EGFR inhibitor of both activating and wild type T790M mutations in non-small cell lung cancer (NSCLC).